COSC: Part A - Technical requirements

 The first condition is that the watch must be "Swiss Made" and meet the requirements set by the ordinance regulating the use of the name "Switzerland" for watches (RS 232.119), in its latest version in force.
 In addition, the movement must already be certified as a "Chronometer" and must therefore follow, in a laboratory, the tests defined in the ISO 3159 standard.
 Finally, the movement and the watch must be subjected to 10 test cycles and satisfy to the 8 technical criteria of the METAS Requirements.
 The 10 test cycles are operations to be performed on each movement and each watch and make it possible to obtain the values necessary for the calculation of the 8 criteria.
 Among these, two are particularly demanding for the watch manufacturer, and therefore interesting for the end customer.
 It is first the average daily precision in 6 positions and 2 temperatures, over 4 days (4 × 24 hours).
-A user is simulated who wears his watch on his wrist in different positions of his arm; the 2 temperatures represent the temperature when the watch is worn by the user (approx. 33 °C) and when the watch is removed (approx. 23 °C).
+A user is simulated who wears the watch on their wrist in different positions of their arm; the 2 temperatures represent the temperature when the watch is worn by the user (approx. 33 °C) and when the watch is removed (approx. 23 °C).
 According to the acceptance criteria of the requirements, the watch must remain within the tolerances [between 0/≤5 seconds].
 That is, the watch should not delay at all, and the upper limit is 5 seconds fast in 24 hours.
 The criterion of resistance to magnetic fields is innovative.
 Until now, the ISO 764 Horology — Magnetic resistant watches standard defines that an antimagnetic watch must support a magnetic field of 4,800 A/m, which corresponds to 60 gauss.
 METAS certification subjects watches and movements to 15,000 gauss (1.5 tesla).

 Part B - Organizational requirements

-Checks are carried out on 100% of the watches by an independent testing laboratory or by the manufacturer himself.
+Checks are carried out on 100% of the watches by an independent testing laboratory or by the manufacturer.
 For METAS to ensure that these measurements are always correct, a plan to monitor the testing process has been put in place.
 The organizational requirements are as follows: